 It’s important to note that not all high-visibility vests and clothes are also fire-resistant.
 If you need FR protection, make sure to check the label of your garment.
 All high visibility safety accessories–according to ANSI–need to be labeled as either “FR” or “Not FR” next to the pictogram of the garment.

-At Working Person’s Store we offer a wide variety of apparel that provides workers FR and high-viz protection.
+Working Person’s Store offers a wide variety of apparel that provides workers FR and high-viz protection.
 Find the gear that’s right for you and stay safe with multi-hazard protection garments.